Open call – Masterclass in documentary photography in the Barents region 2022

-The masterclass will take place in September/October 2021 in Murmansk, Russia.
+The masterclass will take place in March/April 2022 in Murmansk, Russia.
 Apply now.

 Most people in the Barents region live in so called monocities build around a single industry such as mining.
 Many inhabitants still rely on these mines, factories and jobs derived from the industry.
 Pollution has a negative impact on both people and nature, but the whole region is deeply dependent on the production.
 Cities like Nikel, Apatity, Murmansk, Kirkenes and Kiruna were founded because of the minerals.
 But what happens when the mine closes?
 What future does the region hold for the young generation?